realtimeradio/rcf_design/docs/40-Design.md

 ## Hardware

 RCF requires hardware to digitize and process the 4096 RF signals provided by ASP.
-Since ASP is responsible for transporting all analog signals back to a central processing facility, RCF is free to use a hardware architecture that requires that any number of signals be processed in each physical hardware module.
+Since ASP is responsible for transporting all analog signals to a central processing facility, RCF is free to use a hardware architecture that requires that any number of signals be processed in each physical hardware module.
 However, for simplicity and modularity, the chosen RCF architecture is one which uses a separate ``FPGA Station Module'' (FSM) to process a dual-polarization pair of signals from a single DSA antenna.
 This architecture thus requires 2048 FSMs (plus some provision of spares) to process signals from the full DSA telescope.
 Though this results in a larger number of modules than an equivalent architecture where multiple antennas are processed on common hardware, this design has the following beneficial features: